 Willie Jones did take occasional one-nighters at other venues.
 A gig that he played in Chicago Heights on May 19, 1950, led to an appearance before the Board of Local 208 of the Musicians Union, because Jones had asked Melvin Scott to take the gig a week before it was scheduled, then when Tom Archia turned out to be available, he took Archia (who had been mentioned in the publicity) instead.
 Scott complained that Jones hadn't given him adequate notice and hadn't paid him the full amount promised.
 The Board asked the local's Vice-President Charles Elgar to mediate (Local 208 Board minutes, June 15, 1950, p.
-3) and apparently an acceptable solution was reached, since Jones and Scott continued to work together later on.
+3) and apparently an acceptable solution was reached, since Jones and Scott would keep working together.

 An ad in the Defender on February 3, 1951 (repeated February 17 and 24) has Willie Jones and his Band at the 6312 Club, 6312 South Cottage Grove (Jones filed a 2-week contract with Local 208 on February 1).
 The band featured Tommy Jones—this was Tommy "Mad Man" Jones, the bar-walking tenor saxophonist, who was not a relative of Willie's.

 A string of ads on May 19, May 26, June 9, and June 16, 1951, promoted the services of the Willie Jones Combo, with Eddie Calhoun (bass), Eddie Williams (tenor sax), and Dorel [sic] Anderson (drums).
 They hadn't had to move far, as their new location was the A&B Tavern Bar-B-Q at 6310 South Cottage Grove.
 (A contract with the "6310 Tavern," naming Willie Jones as the leader, was filed with Local 208 on May 17, 1951.
 A subsequent indefinite contract, posted on June 7, identified the joint as the A&B Tavern.)
 On August 11 and September 1 at the same venue, the Willie Jones Combo was now advertised as including Eddie Williams (ts), Israel Crosby (b), and Chuck Williams (d).
 On November 10, the Willie Jones Combo, still at the A&B, had Eddie Williams (ts), Alfred White (b), and Dorell Anderson (d)—Anderson's first name was, as usual, misspelled "Darnell."